victorliu/S4/doc/s4_lua_api.md

 	(number) The electric field amplitude of the s- and p-polarizations of the planewave.
 =s_phase, p_phase=
 	(number) The phase of the s- and p-polarizations of the planewave, relative to z = 0 (the beginning of the first layer).
+=order=
+	(number) An optional positive integer specifying which order (mode index) to excite.
+Defaults to 1.
+This is the same index that GetDiffractionOrder returns.

 ### Return values